 The Iowa Chapbook Prize

-The University of Iowa’s Frank N. Magid Center for Undergraduate Writing, in partnership with the Nonfiction Writing Program, will be accepting submissions for the inaugural Iowa Chapbook Prize from November 1st, 2016 through January 15, 2017.
+Each year, the University of Iowa’s Frank N. Magid Center for Undergraduate Writing--in partnership with the Nonfiction Writing Program--will be accepting submissions for the Iowa Chapbook Prize from November 1st through January 15.

 A pocket-sized book of only twenty or thirty pages, a chapbook gives a writer a way to present a shorter piece of writing as an independent, coherent, and finished work.